Workers' Environmental Rights

 Among the provinces and territories, only in the Yukon does a worker's right to refuse to pollute go beyond the right defined in CEPA.

 Do all workers have the right to refuse to pollute?
 Yes.
-Any worker in Nunavut can refuse to pollute when the worker believes her or his work doesn't meet CEPA's environmental protection laws.
+Any worker in Nova Scotia can refuse to pollute when the worker believes her or his work does not meet CEPA's environmental protection laws.

 Do I have the right to report workplace pollution?
 When a worker reports to a CEPA inspector workplace pollution that the worker believes is illegal under the Canadian Environmental Protection Act (CEPA), CEPA is meant to secure the worker from being fired with "whistle blower protection".
 First, when a worker makes a report, she or he can ask that her or his name not be revealed.
 Second, it's illegal for the employer to fire, discipline or harass a worker who reports the employer to CEPA inspectors.
 CEPA's whistle blower protection, it should be noted, offers no security to the worker if the worker reports the employer to the media or to the public.